-Status letters from ACI will be mailed and emailed on a weekly basis.
+Status letters from ACI will be emailed on a weekly basis.
 There are two possible CB responses:

 - The individual is in compliance and no action is required.
-Status letters will be mailed via USPS. - The individual is not in compliance and will be given 45 days from the date of their status letter to take corrective action.
+Status letter will be mailed regular mail. - The individual is not in compliance and will be given 45 days from the date of their status letter to take corrective action.

-For those people who do not respond to the corrective action letter, second notices will be mailed requiring a signature.
+For those people who do not respond to the corrective action email, second notices will be mailed requiring a signature.
 These individuals will have an additional 15 days to respond to the request.
 There are two possible ACI Board responses after the second letter is sent.
 They are: